 Teachers have expert subject knowledge and they use precise questioning, assessment for learning and tasks to assess understanding to identify those children who require intervention, those who are ready to develop a deeper understanding and to inform their immediate teaching.
 In-lesson feedback ensures that misconceptions are swiftly dealt with whilst also allowing teachers to provide challenge.
 Effective marking of pupils’ work identifies what they have done well and misconceptions.
 Pre- learning activities provide teachers with starting points to plan lessons from, while ‘Now Try These’ tasks offer children opportunities to apply knowledge.

 In Key Stage 1, concrete manipulatives and pictorial representations are used to support conceptual understanding and make explicit links.
-The teaching of mathematics is supported various resources such as White Rose Maths, Busy Ant Maths, Target Your Maths and Abacus.
+The teaching of mathematics is through the White Rose Maths scheme.
 A range of practical activities and investigations are used to ensure the children gain a secure understanding of maths.

 In Key Stage 2 manipulatives and pictorial representations continue to be used to support and extend understanding.
-Mathematics teaching is supported by White Rose Maths, Target Your Maths Scheme, and may be further supplemented by materials from other schemes, such as Abacus.
+The teaching of mathematics is through the White Rose Maths scheme.
 Children in years 5 and 6 are taught in sets.

 The maths curriculum and outstanding teaching at Nelmes’ Primary ensures that all pupils are well equipped for their next steps in their education and for life in the 21st century.
 Pupils have excellent attitudes to learning and are motived and interested learners who understand the importance of being fully engaged in their learning.